UPS Systems becomes a member of JOSCAR

 Major benefits of parallel battery strings are improved system resilience and protection against the risk of a single faulty battery being responsible for the failure of your standby power system.

-Unfortunately UPS batteries don’t last indefinitely.
+Unfortunately, UPS batteries don’t last indefinitely.
 Battery life expectancy is dependent on a number of factors such as frequency of use, duration of use, heat and humidity etc. As a result, all manufacturers recommend that batteries are periodically tested to ensure they are still functioning correctly.
 A UPS Health Check will include a reading of your overall battery capability.

 A battery with a five-year design life should certainly be checked after three years and we advise replacing after four years.
 For batteries designed to BS-EN 6290 pt IV (with a ten-year design life), we advise that replacements should occur every eight years.

 Because batteries are such critical elements of your standby power system, it is absolutely imperative that their operational capacity is known.
-You will want to know if your batteries are fully charged, how much deterioration there has been since installation, and what is there present life expectancy.
+You will want to know if your batteries are fully charged, how much deterioration there has been since installation, and what is their present life expectancy.
 This is known as an impedance test, and we would recommend this should be undertaken annually.

 During an impedance test, the engineer will test individual battery cells on their life expectancy and durability.
 He will take meter readings from the cell terminals of each cell block to identify any faulty cells.
 Where batteries are parallel connected, a string will be isolated and tested while the UPS remains operational.